chiaranovelli/DII4ET_exercise_naples/README.md

 In this session, we are going to explore how **Proper Orthogonal Decomposition (POD)** combined with **Regression techniques** can be used to build a **Reduced-Order Model (ROM)** for a combustion dataset.

-The exercise will be carried out entirely in **Google Colab** — no local installation is required.
+The exercise will be carried out entirely in Google Colab — no local installation is required.

 ---

-## How to Use

-1. Open the Colab notebook (link will be provided by the instructor).
+## Start the Exercise

+Open the notebook directly in Google Colab using the link at the top of the GitHub page:
+**"Open in Colab"**

-2. Run the notebook step by step:
+This will launch the notebook in Colab, where you can run all the code step by step.

+---

+## What You Will Do

-   - Load and visualize the dataset
+- Load and visualize a combustion dataset
-   - Apply POD to extract the dominant modes
+- Apply POD to extract dominant modes
 - Use regression for reduced-order prediction
-   - Visualize and animate the results
+- Animate and interpret results

----

-## 🎓 Teaching Purpose

-This notebook is part of the **Naples School 2025** program.
-The goal is to give students hands-on experience with:
-- Handling a combustion dataset in Python/Colab
-- Applying POD for dimensionality reduction
-- Using regression for reduced-order modeling

-After the hands-on session, a **solution notebook** will be uploaded to this repository.

 ---

 After the hands-on session, the notebook with the solution will be added to this repo.